PixarAnimationStudios/ruby-jss/README-2.0.0.md

 You can still fetch random objects from a collection, but use `.fetch random: true`.
 The older `.fetch :random` is deprecated and will be removed.

+## How to install for testing

+`gem install ruby-jss --version 2.0.0xy`

+where x is a or b, and y is the alpha or beta number

+You can also clone the GitHub repo, cd into the top level of the project and run `gem build ruby-jss.gemspec`, then install the resulting gem.

 ## Contact

-If you have questions or feedback about all these changes, please reach out in the #ruby-jss channel of Macadmins Slack, or open an issue on GitHub, or email ruby-jss@pixar.com.
+If you have questions or feedback about all this, please reach out in the #ruby-jss channel of Macadmins Slack, or open an issue on GitHub, or email ruby-jss@pixar.com.